US/Canada Turkmenistan 40–80% OFF

 - Typical connection: 2-3 hours (minimum 45 minutes)

-- Airport rating: 4-star Skytrax airport, efficient for transfers
+- Airport rating: 4-star Skytrax with excellent connectivity

 Dubai DXB